olemb/dbfread/docs/methods_and_attributes.rst

   ``encoding`` keyword argument.

-ignorecase, lowernames, recfactory, parserclass, raw These correspond to the keyword arguments below.
+ignorecase, lowernames, recfactory, parserclass, raw These are set to the values of the same keyword arguments.

 filename
   File name of the DBF file.